Hotmoka/hotmoka/tutorial/Takamaka.md

 ## A Blind Auction Contract <a name="a-blind-auction-contract"></a>

-We will exemplify the use of class `StorageMap` with a smart contract that implements a _blind auction_.
+This section exemplifies the use of class `StorageMap` with a smart contract that implements a _blind auction_.
 That contract allows a _beneficiary_ to sell an item to the buying contract that offers the highest bid.
 Since data in blockchain is public, in a non-blind